Board of Trustees

 Gordon returned to the Scouts in 2014 as a Trustee and Treasurer after a gap of almost 40 years, having attended the 14th World Scout Jamboree at the age of 15.

 In the interim he pursued a financial career, largely in the power-generation sector.
-He is currently CFO of Infinis Energy plc and has previously been Finance Director of EDF Energy’s generation and customer supply businesses and Drax plc.
+Until recently he was CFO of Infinis Energy plc and has previously been Finance Director of EDF Energy’s generation and customer supply businesses and Drax plc.
 Gordon holds both treasury and accountancy qualifications.

 He is a graduate of Edinburgh University and went on to complete an MBA (Henley) and the Advanced Management Programme at Harvard Business School.